-- 1.1 We have undertaken a review of SONIs business plan in line with our published March 2019 regulatory approach to provide a scored rating for SONI's business plan along with a reputational incentive. - 1.2 An overview of our view of the SONI business plan quality across test areas according to degrees of excellence is set out below:
+- 1.1 We undertook a review of SONIs business plan in line with our published March 2019 regulatory approach to provide a scored rating for SONI's business plan along with a reputational incentive.
+We consulted on our findings as part of our July 2020 draft determination. - 1.2 An overview of our view of the SONI business plan quality across test areas according to degrees of excellence, as set out in our draft determination, is set out below: